ABOUT THE FESTIVAL

 Connecting Narratives for Change Festival is designed as a full-day experience so that participants may take the time to explore different narratives and find points of connection between them.

 Tickets for the festival are primarily sold as All-day Passes, with limited quantities of Single Session Passes for selected Parallel Breakout Sessions.
-While a limited number of Single Session Passes will be available, we highly encourage participants to join us for the full day so that you can have a more comprehensive festival experience with us!
+While a limited number of Single Session Passes may be available, we highly encourage participants to join us for the full day so that you can have a more comprehensive festival experience with us!

 Purchase your tickets to the festival: